The Spotlight Principle™

 A medical diagnosis can change behavior overnight.
 A strained relationship forces difficult decisions.
 A threatened reputation can reshape a career.

-Then he walked into the studio and asked a simple question:
+After screening a test show we shot with actors, a network executive walked into the studio and asked one simple question:

 “Who are we rooting for?”